PeoplePlusAI/Sthaan/README.md

 ## The solution

-There is a need for a new standard that virtualizes physical addresses, empowering users with privacy and control.
+Imagine a world where every location is easily accessible and addresses are structured, standardized, and secure.
+Sthan is not just about improving addressing systems, it's about empowering people with privacy and control over their location data and enabling Logistic Players to reduce the cost of last-mile delivery and help businesses to expand to underserved territories.

+* Sthan is a digitally native way of answering “Where are you?” in the most human-centric, and simplified way!
+* Our goal is to bridge the gap between the digital and physical worlds, making it easier for individuals and businesses to connect, regardless of where they are.
+* We are doing this by introducing a digital protocol for creating privacy-protecting, interoperable, and consent-driven addresses.

 This standardization needs a system of incentives to encourage:
 1. Adoption - Investment in the Sthan infrastructure to enhance reliability and coverage.
 2. Participation - Active use of Sthan addresses by individuals and businesses for smoother deliveries and transactions.

-Imagine a world where every location is easily accessible, where addresses are structured, standardized, and secure.
-Sthan is not just about improving addressing systems, it's about empowering people with privacy and control over their location data.

-* Sthan is a digitally native way of answering “Where are you?” in the most human-centric, and simplified way!
-* Our goal is to bridge the gap between the digital and physical worlds, making it easier for individuals and businesses to connect, regardless of where they are.
-* We are doing this by introducing a digital protocol for creating privacy-protecting, interoperable, and consent-driven addresses.

 ## How does Sthan work?